Experiment

 The Coherent Elastic Neutrino-Nucleus Scattering process

 Neutrinos, abbreviated $\nu$, are elementary particles, belonging to the category of fermions in the Standard Model of particle physics.
-They are very different from other know particles: first, they have an extremely low mass, so low that physicists have not been able to measure it yet!
-They also only interact through weak interaction, the weakest of all four forces known today, which makes them travel extremely long distance through matter without leaving a trace.
+They are very different from other known particles: first, they have an extremely low mass, so low that physicists have not been able to measure it yet!
+They also only interact through the weak interaction, the weakest of all four forces known today, which makes them travel extremely long distances through matter without leaving a trace.
 On top of this, neutrinos do not have electric charge, and are only left-handed, making them one of the most mysterious elementary particle.
 Therefore, they are a topic of extreme interest for physicists, who study them to better understand nature at the subatomic scale.

 At low energy, neutrinos interact mainly through coherent elastic neutrino-nucleus interactions, abbreviated as CEνNS.
-The interaction is coherent because the scattering wavelength is larger than the size of the nucleus : they interact coherently with the whole atomic nucleus.
+The interaction is coherent because the scattering wavelength is larger than the size of the nucleus: they interact coherently with the whole atomic nucleus.
 The process is elastic as neutrinos do not transfer enough energy to create new particle, they only scatter off the nucleus, hence conserving momentum and energy in the final state.

-The CEνNS process has been predicted in 1974 by D. Z. Freedman, yet was only detected for the first time in 2017 by the COHERENT experiment at the Spallation Neutron Source (US) due to the challenging nature of detecting this faint signal.
+The CEνNS process was predicted in 1974 by D. Z. Freedman, yet was only detected for the first time in 2017 by the COHERENT experiment at the Spallation Neutron Source (US) due to the challenging nature of detecting this faint signal.
 The Ricochet experiment aims at measuring the CEνNS interaction at lower energy by using a reactor as a source, pushing down the frontier of neutrino detection.

 Testing the Standard Model with CEνNS